rwexler/chem-402-5020/book/lecture-01.md

 ### Bridging the Microscopic and Macroscopic Worlds

-Chemical systems commonly contain particles numbering on the order of [Avogadro's number](https://physics.nist.gov/cgi-bin/cuu/Value?na), $N_\text{A} = 6.022 \times 10^{23}$.
+Chemical systems commonly contain particles numbering on the order of [Avogadro's number](https://physics.nist.gov/cgi-bin/cuu/Value?na) (i.e., $N_\text{A} = 6.022 \times 10^{23}$).
 Thermodynamics abstracts the complexity of these molecular systems into a framework capable of predicting macroscopic behavior, such as

 - Reaction spontaneity,
 - Equilibrium states, and